 GeneCards Summary for NUP98 Gene

 NUP98 (Nucleoporin 98kDa) is a Protein Coding gene.
-Diseases associated with NUP98 include acute monocytic leukemia and acute lymphocytic leukemia.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with NUP98 include myeloid leukemia and myelodysplastic syndrome.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot for NUP98 Gene

 Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance.
 Nup98 and Nup96 are involved in the bidirectional transport across the NPC.
 May anchor NUP153 and TPR to the NPC.